Best AI Email Writer in 2026: 5 Tools Compared by Draft Quality

 Some tools run as full cloud email clients.
 Some sit on top of Gmail.
 Some, like Inbox Ninja on Rush, run locally on your Mac.
 Depending on your role, that difference is not cosmetic.

-Best AI Email Writer Tools Compared
+Best AI Email Writer Tools Compared in 2026

 1. Inbox Ninja